Paadal Petra Sthalam: Aathara Stalam

 Aathara Stalam indicates the places that serve as the personifications of tantric chakras associated with the human anatomy.
 Annamalaiyar temple is called the Manipooraga stalam associated with Manipooraga, regarded to be the human anatomical cause for spiritual ignorance, thirst, jealousy, treachery, shame, fear, disgust, delusion, foolishness, and sadness.
-Four temples are located in Tamil Nadu, one in Andhra Pradesh, and one at Varanasi.
+Five temples are located in Tamil Nadu, one in Andhra Pradesh, and one at Varanasi.